 A towering Greek goalkeeper whose career longevity peaked with an unforgettable role in his nation's against-all-odds European Championship triumph.

-Kostas Chalkias carved out a professional football career defined by resilience and one glorious, career-defining summer.
-Standing at an imposing 6'6", his path was that of a reliable journeyman, guarding the nets for a variety of Greek clubs including Panathinaikos, Aris, and PAOK, with brief spells in England with Portsmouth and in Spain.
-He was a known quantity in Greek football—a solid, physical presence.
-Everything changed in 2004 when manager Otto Rehhagen included him in the squad for the European Championship in Portugal.
-As the underdog Greeks staged one of the greatest shocks in sports history, Chalkias served as the dependable backup to starting goalkeeper Antonios Nikopolidis.
+Kostas Chalkias was part of the Greek squad that won the European Championship in 2004, one of the greatest shocks in sports history.
+Standing at 6'6", he was a reliable journeyman goalkeeper for Greek clubs including Panathinaikos, Aris, and PAOK, with brief spells at Portsmouth and in Spain.
+In 2004, he served as the dependable backup to starting goalkeeper Antonios Nikopolidis.
 He stepped onto the pitch in the group stage, contributing to the defensive solidarity that became Greece's trademark.
-When the final whistle blew on their victory over Portugal, Chalkias was immortalized as part of a legendary team.
-He continued playing for nearly a decade after that triumph, his name forever synonymous with a national fairy tale.
+He continued playing for nearly a decade after that triumph.
+Born in 1974, his name remains synonymous with a national fairy tale.

 1965–1980